DANS-KNAW/dataverse-dataset-geomap-view/docs/DEVNOTES.md

  - The tab selection is stored so when the page is reloaded, because of a search change, the map stays selected if it was or the list stays selected.

-## Intructions for DANS developers
+## Instructions for DANS developers

 Using the development setup we have at DANS for our Archaeology Datastation, with vagrant and VirtualBox VM's.
 However this code/html fragment could be inserted into the custom footer file of the `test` or `demo` servers of `archaeology.datastations.nl`.